couchbasecloud/terraform-provider-couchbase-capella/examples/audit_log_export/README.md

 In this example, we are going to do the following.

 1. CREATE: Create a new audit log export job in Capella per the `create_audit_log_exports.tf` file.
 2. LIST: List existing audit log export jobs in Capella as stated in the `list_audit_log_exports.tf` file, and detecting if resource was updated outside terraform.
 3. UPDATE: Show it is not supported
-4. DELETE: Show it is not supported
-5. IMPORT:  Import an existing audit log export job
+4. IMPORT:  Import an existing audit log export job

 If you check the `terraform.template.tfvars` file - Make sure you copy the file to `terraform.tfvars` and update the values of the variables as per the correct organization access.